-The core targets of SFYP included reduction of the head-count poverty ratio by about 10 per cent.
-This was to be achieved, inter alia, among others by creating good jobs for underemployed and new labor force entrants by increasing the share of employment in the industrial sector and increasing the social security spending to 3 per cent of GDP.
-This will contribute to reduce the level of poverty to 22 per cent in FY2015.
+The core targets of SFYP included reduction of the headcount poverty ratio by about 10 per cent.
+This was to be achieved, inter alia, among others by creating good jobs for underemployed and new labour force entrants by increasing the share of employment in the industrial sector and increasing the social security spending to 3 per cent of GDP.
+This will contribute to reduce the level of poverty to 22 per cent in FY2014-15.
 Although most of the required changes will be made by the private sector through increasing investment, it is still far below the targeted level.
-Government's role to facilitate the private investment has been questioned because of weak institutional capacity, mismanagement and most importantly malgovernance.
+Government's role to facilitate the private investment has been questioned because of weak institutional capacity, mismanagement, and most importantly, malgovernance.

 The political commitment of the government to implement the SFYP in order to become a middleincome country by 2021 was not adequately reflected in the functioning of the various concerned ministries and departments.
-More importantly, the process was seriously erupted because of mismanagement and malgovernance particularly in case of fiscal and financial issues.
-As a result the macroeconomic framework which has long been strong and stable in the country has become vulnerable during the Plan period.
-Government has spent most of its time to reduce the damage of the macroeconomic and budgetary framework except few areas where fresh efforts have been made such as revenue generation by the NBR.
-Global economic downturn in 2010 and 2011 was a big blow towards ensuring a sustained export-oriented growth in the country which is likely to be continued in 2013 due to Europe's debt crisis, slow growth of US economy and high unemployment and likely adverse impact of Fiscal Cliff etc. Various projections on Bangladesh's economic growth has expected a moderate level of growth in FY2013 - between 6.0 - 6.5 per cent instead of 7.2 per cent which is targeted in the National Budget FY2013 (even though the required GDP growth for FY2013 to catch up the SFYP target is 7.9 per cent).
+More importantly, the process was seriously disrupted because of mismanagement and malgovernance, particularly in case of fiscal and financial issues, which has made the macroeconomic framework vulnerable during the Plan period.
+Government has spent most of its time to reduce the damage of the macroeconomic and budgetary framework, except for few areas where fresh efforts have been made such as revenue generation by the NBR.
+Global economic downturn in 2010 and 2011 was a big blow towards ensuring a sustained export-oriented growth in the country, which is likely to be continued in 2013 due to Europe's debt crisis, slow growth of US economy and high unemployment and likely adverse impact of 'Fiscal Cliff'.
+Various projections on Bangladesh's economic growth has expected a moderate level of growth in FY2012-13 between 6-6.5 per cent instead of 7.2 per cent which is targeted in the national budget of FY2012-13 (even though the required GDP growth for FY2012-13 to catch up the SFYP target is 7.9 per cent).
 Thus the targets set in the SFYP have become almost unreachable.
 In fact, Bangladesh has still performed better compared to those of other competing countries.
-But the performance would be much better if the mismanagement and malgovernance issues have been handled properly which could contribute to narrow down the gap with the targets set forth in the SFYP.
+But the performance would be much better if the mismanagement and malgovernance issues had been handled properly which could contribute to narrow down the gap with the targets set forth in the SFYP.

-Taking cognizance of the situation, government has already made downward revision in the revised MTMF and MTBF during the time of National Budget FY2013.
-It may happen that further downward revision in those frameworks would be required given the expected slow growth in FY2013.
-This would ultimately affect the broader objective of reduction of the poverty in the country at the targeted level.
-Government should strengthen its social support measures by allocating more resources for safety net programmes.20 The government according to the plan should launch a comprehensive social protection strategy.
+Taking cognisance of the situation, government has already made downward revision in the revised Medium Term Macroeconomic Framework (MTMF) and MTBF during the time of national budget FY2012-13.
+It may happen that further downward revision in those frameworks would be required given the expected slow growth in FY2012-13.
+This would ultimately affect the broader objective of poverty reduction in the country at the targeted level.
+Government should strengthen its social support measures by allocating more resources for safety net programmes.20 The government according to the Plan should launch a comprehensive social protection strategy.
 Given the slow progress in implementation of different strategies and specific activities, most of the ministries and departments should be proactive in order to implement the stated activities.
-An 'as-usual' pace of work by the concerned ministries would not help much to achieve the broader goals of the SFYP.
+An 'as usual' pace of work by the concerned ministries would not help much to achieve the broader goals of the SFYP.